TW: past implied mentalism/mental ableism, paranoia, unreality, CSA reference, racism

 “Is there actually any chance of you not letting me move in?
 Cause I kind of already told my parents I wasn’t coming back.”

 I flapped my hand at him.
 “You’re fine.”
 I shoved most of my resumes at him, plucking one off the top.
 “Hold these.”

 “Uh, sure.
 Where are we going?”

-“Anywhere that looks likely to hire an Arab with a nice smile and no high school diploma.”
+“Anywhere that looks likely to hire a brown kid with a nice smile and no high school diploma.”

 “Then you’ve proved decades of dumb blonde jokes correct.”
 I raised an eyebrow as he looked a little like he was going to faint.
 “Don’t worry, I have money.”

 “I did paperwork for a dying lady for two years.”